oguzhan-prplbx/xkcdApp/README.md

 </html>
 ```

-#### creating requirements.txt file
+### 8. Creating requirements.txt file

 Freeze the python requirements and move the file to root directory of the project.
+You are expected to regularly update your requirements.txt file.

 ```bash
 # cd into the root directory of the project and then run the command below